MISSISSIPPI CODE TITLE 45.

 (4) (a) A person required to register under this chapter shall not reside

-within one thousand five hundred (1,500) feet of the real property comprising a
+within three thousand (3,000) feet of the real property comprising a public or

-public or nonpublic elementary or secondary school, a child care facility, a
+nonpublic elementary or secondary school, a child care facility, a residential

-residential child-caring agency, a children's group care home or any
+child-caring agency, a children's group care home or any playground, ballpark

-(1,500) feet of the real property comprising a public or nonpublic elementary
+of the real property comprising a public or nonpublic elementary or secondary

-or secondary school or a child care facility does not commit a violation of
+school or a child care facility does not commit a violation of this subsection

 (i) The